eclipse-che/che-docs/src/main/_docs/assemblies/assemblies-plugin-lifecycle.md

 The Che assembly is the root Che project that builds a number of assemblies from a set of system plug-ins together with your custom plug-in.
 The Che assembly has a master configuration file, `/assembly/assembly-ide-war/src/main/resources/org/eclipse/che/ide/IDE.gwt.xml` which defines the modules to compile into the application.

-To manually add your plug-in to the Che assembly, you update the `IDE.gwt.xml` file and the assembly `pom.xml` with information about your plug-in.
+To manually add your plug-in to the Che assembly, you update the assembly `pom.xml` with information about your plug-in.
+Inheritance to gwt.xml is automatically added when an assembly is compiled.
 When the Che assembly is built, it will download your extension as a dependency and compile it into the Che IDE application.
 The Che IDE application will use dependency injection to load any Gin modules.
 When you boot Che within tomcat or another application server, Che uses Guice to load any server-side modules for dependency injection.

-Your extension may require access to types provides by Che or the Che API, i.e. if you are implemenenting a custom project type or wizard.
+Your extension may require access to types provides by Che or the Che API, i.e. if you are implementing a custom project type or wizard.
 Che objects can be injected with Gin and Guice which enables your extension to make use of them.

 # Improving Incremental Builds